-With all the bread we make in our house (man bread, no-knead artisan bread, rosemary olive oil bread… just to name a few), it drives me absolutely insane to have to buy breadcrumbs.
+With all the bread we make in our house, it drives me absolutely insane to have to BUY breadcrumbs.

-First, we very rarely ever have leftover bread.
-Every single person in the family loves the ends and the middles.
-I mean, they’re homemade and covered with butter – how can you go wrong?
+But we very rarely ever have leftover bread.
+Every single person in the family loves the ends AND the middles.
+I mean, they’re homemade and slathered in butter – how can you go wrong?

-Second, I’ve never actually sat down and figured out how to make homemade breadcrumbs before.
+And I had never actually sat down and figured out how to make bread crumbs before.
 I used to think it took too much time and too much effort.

 But I was so wrong!

-Some breadcrumbs recipes start off by saying you need bread that’s at least a day old.
+Some bread crumbs recipes start by saying you need bread that’s at least a day old.
 That’s not true.
-You can use fresh bread to make breadcrumbs, and in fact, that’s the only way I do it because my family will eat every last slice!
+You can use any fresh bread type to make breadcrumbs, and in fact, that’s the only way I do it because my family will eat every last slice!

-How then can you make homemade Italian bread crumbs using whatever bread you happen to have, whether it’s fresh, seasoned or plain?
+How do you make homemade bread crumbs using whatever bread you happen to have, whether it’s fresh, seasoned, or plain?
 Let me show you.

 First, you need bread.

-Now, you can use whatever bread you have to make homemade breadcrumbs.
-You can use fresh bread, a few days old bread, loaves you’ve pulled frozen from the freezer… whatever you have.
-What you see pictured is leftover slices of baguette from Mr. Crumbs’ birthday party (it was Greek themed, and we had Greek bruschetta).
+It all works.
+What you see pictured is leftover slices of baguette from Mr. Crumbs’ birthday party (it was Greek-themed, and we had Greek bruschetta).

 Personally, I keep every last ounce of bread we have in a freezer-safe gallon bag in the freezer.
-Anytime I have a stray slice, a biscuit or a single homemade hamburger bun leftover, it goes into the bag.
-Even homemade tortillas and not quite fresh English muffins get tossed in there!
+Anytime I have a stray slice (rare!), a Biscuit, or a single Homemade Hamburger Bun left over, it goes into the plastic bag.
+Even Homemade Tortillas and not-quite-fresh English Muffins get tossed in there!

 If you have older bread that isn’t as soft as freshly baked bread, you might not have to toast it at all.